Bubble butt, badonkadonk, derrière — the media has become increasingly butt-focused these days.

-Breast size is certainly a focus of fashion.
+Breast size is undoubtedly a focus of fashion.
 And there have been swings in what is considered the right breast size.
-However, the women who are recognized as being beautiful across the generations, generally have breasts that are neither too big or too small.
+However, the women who are recognized as being beautiful across the generations, generally have breasts that are neither too big nor too small.
 And while this is not a specific cup size, it is a range that fits their overall body shape.
 If the fashion of tomorrow dictated that all women wear a FF cup size, I would suggest that you let this fashion die a natural death and get breast implants that would fit your figure.

-One of the reasons that fashion has gravitated towards certain styles, is that the style has fit the body for which the fashion was designed.
-And some designer decided that body type was in that year.
+One of the reasons that fashion has gravitated towards certain styles is that the style has fit the body for which the trend was designed.
+And some designers decided that body type was in that year.
 The dresses that look good on Twiggy do so because they are designed for her body shape.
-They may or may not be right for you depending upon your body shape.
+They may or may not be right for you, depending upon your body shape.
 Same, too, for fashions that would have fit Elizabeth Taylor.
 But what looked great on Liz, would look ridiculous on Twiggy.

 The bottom line.

 So what’s a girl to do?
-Probably the best advice here is to be careful about chasing the ever changing fashion trends particularly if you are planning to surgically alter your body.
-Remember body ideals are trends and trends will inevitably change.
+Probably the best advice here is to be careful about chasing the ever-changing fashion trends, particularly if you are planning to alter your body surgically.
+Remember, body ideals are trends, and trends will inevitably change.
 Beauty, however, will not.
-Changes that make sense and that will stand the test of time can be very good.
 As far as fashion goes, wear what looks good on your body.
 This may not be what the pop stars do or what the model wears as she struts down the runway, but it is what will look fabulous on you as you walk down the pathway of your life.